Abil al-Qamh

 Abil al-Qamh (آبل القمح) was a Palestinian village located near the Lebanese border north of Safad.
-It was depopulated in 1948.
+It was depopulated during the 1948 Arab–Israeli War.
 It was located at the site of the biblical city of Abel-beth-maachah.

 Name

 According to historian Walid Khalidi, the village's Arabic name derives from Aramaic; the first part of its name, abil, means "meadow" and the latter part, qamh, means "wheat".
 Edward Henry Palmer, a nineteenth-century orientalist writer, believed the name "abl" derived from the biblical name Abel Beth Maachah.

 History

 Bronze Age and Iron Age

 Abil al-Qamh was established on a site that had been inhabited since 2900 BCE and remained populated for over 2,000 years.
 It was captured by Thutmose III in 1468 BCE.
 During the Israelite period, under the reign of David, it was fortified, and later conquered by the Arameans.
 In 734 BCE it was incorporated into the Assyrian Empire.